anlaki-py/streamini/README.md

 ### Conversation History

 Save the current conversation from the sidebar, and it will be stored in the `history/` directory.
 Load previously saved conversations as needed.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the app.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- [Streamlit](https://streamlit.io/) - The web framework used for building this app.
-- [Google Gemini AI](https://cloud.google.com/genai) - The AI models used in the chatbot.